Project4Dimensions/phpCounter/README.md

 pageRetrievalCounterPHP.num needs read and write permissions.

-FTP clients like FileZilla can change permissions on the web server.
+FTP clients like FileZilla can change permissions on the web server, but some web hosting companies may not allow this.

-Many hosting companies have control panels to do this (see links below).
+Nevertheless, many hosting companies have control panels to do this (see links below).

 https://www.shorttutorials.com/control-panel/change-file-permissions.html